 Do you have any tips for those striving to annoy their friends online?
 Do you enjoy doing it yourself?
 Let us know!

-Image Credit: I Hate You Paper Note via Shutterstock
+Image Credit: [NO LONGER WORKS] I Hate You Paper Note via Shutterstock